MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-07-02-take-care-about-your-default-environment.md

 ---
 title: Take care about your default environment
-description: "Things you should consider to set up"
+description: "Things you should consider to set up in your default environment before you start to roll out a dedicated Power Platform environment strategy"
 date: 2022-07-02T16:49:14.316Z
 author: "Michael Roth"
 tags: